ilmax/site/content/posts/k3s-raspberry-dns/index.md

 - Gateway HTTPRoute

 {{<tip>}}
-Each recipe title tell you what resource is used to expose the test NGINX deployment and what record will be generated in the DNS provider.
+Each recipe title tells you what resource is used to expose the test NGINX deployment and what record will be generated in the DNS provider.
 {{</tip>}}

 Here's the invariant part of the manifest, it's just a namespace and the NGINX deployment: